Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 To achieve this challenge, Delmonicos is using Blockchain technology based on the principle of [trusted third parties][11] that will provides EV Drivers a new generation of simple and interconnected solution creating a universal network of charging station accessible, anywhere, at any time at the right price.

 ### Why [blockchain][19] for electromobility?
-The target is to propose a new solution being able to meet the requirement of the ecosystem being:
+The target is to propose a [new solution][20] being able to meet the requirement of the ecosystem being:
 * identification of the ev-driver / vehicle / any element plugged on a charge point
 * authentication
 * secure payment